-During Q1 2019, Philly Shipyard continued to adjust its operations and workforce in line with its order backlog.
-Currently, there is no shipbuilding activity at the shipyard and all production facilities are idle and both graving docks are empty.
-Today, Philly Shipyard's workforce (including direct employees and subcontracted personnel) totals slightly less than 100 people, down from approximately 1,200 people at the beginning of 2018.
+Currently, there is no shipbuilding or repair activity at the shipyard and all production facilities are idle and both graving docks are empty.
+Today, Philly Shipyard employs approximately 80 people.
 Philly Shipyard plans to keep a core group of employees to focus on efforts to secure new orders and transition the shipyard into a mix of commercial and government work.
+Philly Shipyard has also begun to recall some of its laid-off workers to staff a short-term repair contract awarded to it on 2 July 2019 for the SS Antares, a U.S. Maritime Administration (MARAD) cargo ship.

 The Company has initiated various cost saving initiatives to preserve its cash.
-Until pre-production activities related to a potential new shipbuilding project start, Philly Shipyard expects to maintain a cash burn rate of approximately USD 1.5-1.7 million per month on average (excluding any impact from short-term work).
-A majority of this cash covers the cost of the core group of employees to be retained to secure new work and convert the shipyard into a compliant government contractor.
+Until pre-production activities related to a potential new shipbuilding project start, Philly Shipyard expects to maintain a cash burn rate of approximately USD 1.5-1.7 million per month on average (excluding any impact from new work and extraordinary items).
+A majority of this cash covers the cost of the core group of employees to be retained to secure new work and transition the shipyard into a compliant government contractor.
 This cash also covers SG&A related to these efforts and fixed costs such as real estate taxes, utilities and insurance.